abdulrahmanahme/Currency-App/README.md

 - end date 2020-01-04
 - you should enter the currency base like this
 - from USD to EUR to get the data
-- and wait for the data to lood
+- and wait for the data to loading

 # How to run testing